 Kathy Ledesma, AdoptUSKids, Linthicum, MD

-Mark McDermott, J.D., American Academy of Adoption Attorneys, Washington, DC
+Mark McDermott, J.D., Academy of Adoption and Assisted Reproduction Attorneys, Washington, DC

 Joni S. Mantell, M.S.W., Infertility and Adoption Counseling Center, Pennington, NJ